Parabola-Inscribed Poncelet Polygons Derived from the Bicentric Family: Parabola-inscribed quadrilaterals

 \section{Parabola-inscribed quadrilaterals}

-Referring to \cref{fig:n=4}, consider a Poncelet family $\Q$ of quadrilaterals inscribed in a parabola $\P$ and circumscribing a focus-centered circle $\C$ of radius $r$.
-As before, let $f$ denote the parabola's focal distance, and $V=(0,0)$, $F=(-f,0)$, its vertex and focus, respectively.
+Referring to \cref{fig:n=4}, consider a Poncelet family $\Q$ of quadrilaterals inscribed in a parabola $\P$, and circumscribed about a focus-centered circle $\C$ of radius $r$.
+As before, let $f$ denote the parabola's focal distance, and $V=[0,0]$, $F=[-f,0]$, its vertex and focus, respectively.